EmekaNkwo/react_image_with_auth/README.md

 - `fallback` (string, optional): URL of a fallback image to display on error.
 - `className` (string, optional): CSS class for custom styling.
 - `style` (React.CSSProperties, optional): Inline styles for the image.
+- `showPreview` (boolean, optional): Whether to show the preview of the image.

 ## Development